SeanS86/terraform-aws-infrastructure-provision/additional_resources/k8s/README.md

 - **Run the following commands to test and paste the outputs in the next section:** `kubectl get nodes -o wide`, `kubectl get pods -A` & `kubectl top pods -A`

-## After deployments tasks and some troubleshooting
+### After deployment tasks and some troubleshooting

 Metrics Server was installed to provide resource usage metrics.